Subhash0606/ImageCaptionGenerato-Django/README.md

 This project is licensed under the MIT License.

 Acknowledgements
 This project was inspired by the power of OpenAI's Language Models, Hugging Face API and the need for a more interactive and user-friendly cweb page.
-Special thanks to the contributors and maintainers of the libraries and frameworks used in this project.
+Special thanks to the contributors and maintainers of the libraries and frameworks